 FOUR PAWS saves another pair of abused bears, locked up for over 12 years: Hoa Lan and Hoa Tra.

 FOUR PAWS rescues May and Binh Yen from captivity in cruel conditions.
 There are now no more bear farms in Ninh Binh Province.

 FOUR PAWS rescues the first bile bears in Vietnam.
 Nhi Nho, Thai Van and Thai Giang move to Ninh Bin and become the BEAR SANCTUARY's first residents.

 According to official figures, around 800 bears still live on an estimated 250 farms in Vietnam.

 FOUR PAWS launches the international campaign

 Construction work starts on BEAR SANCTUARY Ninh Binh.

 FOUR PAWS begins cooperation with the state wildlife rescue centre, the 'Hanoi Wildlife Rescue Centre', and funds an outdoor enclosure in order to improve the living conditions of the former bile bears kept there.

 FOUR PAWS investigates Vietnamese bile bear farms for the first time.

-The Vietnamese government bans the sale and consumption of bear bile and the new admission of bears to farms.
+The Vietnamese government bans the sale and possession of bear bile and the new admission of bears to farms.
 All bears kept on farms are registered and microchipped.
 At this point, around 4,300 bears live on Vietnamese bear bile farms.